Prajwal-Nagaraj/Everything-AI/README.md

 # Everything-AI
-This repo consists of all my work Including Exploring, Building and Training Large Language Models
+This repo consists of all my work Including Exploring, Building and Training using Open and Closed Source Large Language Models!